PrideInn Hotel Management Threatens To Starve Those Quarantined At Facility Over Unpaid Bills

 They last week decried ill-treatment at the isolation facility and ballooning bills as a result of the extension.

-On Saturday, the hotel management demanded payment for the additional days by noon failure to which they threatened to stop providing services.
+On Saturday, the hotel management demanded payment for the additional days by noon failure to which they threatened to stop providing services for the 42 individuals staying at the facility.

 In a notice doing rounds online, the hotel management wants the money to pay suppliers.